thehyve/metatree/docker/README.md

 ## Keycloak

-Keycloak is configured for use with Fairspace at first startup, using the [realm configuration template](keycloak/realm-template.json).
-To disable this, comment out the `KEYCLOAK_IMPORT` line in [keycloak.yml](keycloak.yml) and configure the Keycloak realm manually, following the instructions from [Fairspace documentation](../README.adoc) on how to configure a Keycloak realm for Fairspace.
+Keycloak is configured for use with Metatree at first startup, using the [realm configuration template](keycloak/realm-template.json).
+To disable this, comment out the `KEYCLOAK_IMPORT` line in [keycloak.yml](keycloak.yml) and configure the Keycloak realm manually, following the instructions from [Metatree documentation](../README.adoc) on how to configure a Keycloak realm for Metatree.

 Importing the realm template results in:
 - creating a `fairspace` realm,